 With stats like those, it’s hard to argue with the fact that children need more health parameters than just an 8:00 p.m. bedtime.
 It’s important that kids eat healthy, but it’s also important that they are exercising on a regular basis as well.

-“Not only is physical activity integral to a child’s physical health, but it is also critical for their mental health,” says Mary Muhs, Dean of the Rasmussen College School of Education.
+“Not only is physical activity integral to a child’s physical health, but it is also critical for their mental health,” says Mary Muhs, Dean of the Rasmussen University School of Education.
 She explains that physical activity pumps blood through the body and provide energy for thinking and creating, which leads to increased performance in the classroom.

 So how can you get those kiddos up and about?
 Keep reading for some entertaining ideas.

 15 fun fitness activities for kids